How to Stop Diarrhea in Babies Fast, Safely at Home

 For babies older than 8 months, plain homemade curd can help restore gut bacteria if tolerated.

-No. Breast milk and formula should always be continued unless advised otherwise.
+No. Breast milk and formula should always be continued unless advised otherwise by a doctor.

 Temporary weight loss can happen due to fluid loss but recovers once hydration and feeding resume.